 Project Safety and Permission Scope

-For instance, if a user is granted "Analyses Viewer" on Account scope, the user will have "Analyses Viewer" in all projects under that Account.
+For example, if a user is granted "Analyses Viewer" on Account scope, the user will have "Analyses Viewer" in all projects under that Account.

 This might be critical, as you might be granting Account rights to someone, who is supposed to see/edit one Project ONLY.